 Roofing including roof space

-Repair category 2
+Repair category 1

 Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-The flat roof has a limited life only and will require regular maintenance and eventual renewal.
-There is moss growth noted to the roof coverings.
+There is a flat roof platform present.
+It should be appreciated that flat roof coverings have a limited life only and require above average maintenance.
+Any information as to its last renewal date should be obtained, if available.